 Mr. Trump was the first and the only Western leader to call his Turkish counterpart after the referendum victory last month.
 Buoyed by Mr. Trump’s congratulatory call, Mr. Erdogan hoped to make this trip a “new beginning” in relations that were strained in the final months of the Obama administration.

-The senators’ letter came a day before 81 members of the U.S. Congress wrote similar-worded letter, urging President Trump to press Mr. Erdogan to stop rights violations and release journalists.
+The senators’ letter came a day before 81 members of the U.S. Congress wrote a similar-worded letter, urging President Trump to press Mr. Erdogan to stop rights violations and release journalists.

 Only a few words were different in two identical letters, showing both the Senate and the House made a joint effort to release the letters.